 “I don’t work in a start-up.
 I work in a brick-and-mortar university, one of the most institutionally conservative workplaces in the world outside of North Korea.”

-In the meantime I’ve ramped-up efforts on my side business – blogging more frequently, adding another freelance writing contract, and working to build more advertising partnerships.
+In the meantime I’ve ramped-up efforts on my side business – adding another freelance writing contract, and working to build more advertising partnerships.
 The extra hustle has paid off so far this year with revenue increasing by 25 percent.

 On the expense side we monitor our daily spending and save money where we can.
 Smart-phone apps like Flipp and Checkout 51 help us save a few bucks on our groceries.
 A regular review of our subscriptions and recurring bills keeps our monthly payments in check.

 The big-ticket items are where we can really save money.
-Our 2013 Sante Fe will be paid off in September.
-That frees up $800+ per month which can be directed towards our savings goals and inch us closer to financial independence.
+We paid off our car last fall and freed-up $800+ per month – money we directed towards our savings goals to help inch us closer to financial independence.
 Rather than buying a new vehicle right away we’ll keep our two payment-free cars on the road for the next several years, allowing us to build up our savings even faster.

-Our mortgage comes up for renewal in the fall and I expect to get another great deal under 2.5 percent.
-It has been five years and we still love our house enough to call it our forever home.
+Our mortgage comes up for renewal in the fall and I expect to get another great deal under 3 percent.
+It has been seven years and we still love our house enough to call it our forever home.
 Staying in this home and resisting the urge to move and upgrade will save us tens of thousands of dollars in moving expenses and realtor fees.